sandialabs/Spitfire/spitfire_docs/source/introduction.rst

 - perform fundamental studies of combustion in the MILD regime
 - study chemical explosive modes and low-temperature oxidation pathways of complex fuels in non-premixed systems
 - study the formulation of state vectors and analytical Jacobian matrices for combustion simulation

+For tabulated chemistry and reactor-based studies of chemical kinetics, Spitfire provides several useful layers ultimately stacked into high-level constructs for simpler use.
+At the lowest level, Spitfire provides optimized functions (written in Griffon, Spitfire's internal C++ engine) for evaluating quantities such as thermodynamic state functions and chemical reaction rates, with a focus on reaction mechanisms up to hundreds of species and thousands of reactions.
+With these an advanced researcher could compose high-level algorithms of their choosing with exact control over every detail.
+However, Spitfire also provides higher-level classes for homogeneous reactors (all combinations of isochoric/isobaric, closed/open, adiabatic/isothermal/diathermal) and non-premixed flamelets.
+These classes provide methods needed to perform time integration and compute steady states of such systems.
+While the `Flamelet` class allows a user to build tabulated chemistry libraries on their own, Spitfire has tabulation routines with simpler interfaces for common types of libraries.

+For time-stepping problems Spitfire employs a general abstraction of time integration appropriate for a range of integration techniques, nonlinear solvers, and linear solvers.
+Design of this solver stack is important to the efficient solution of reacting flow problems with complex chemistry, and the exploration of solver algorithms and study of complex combustion chemistry were Spitfire's original purposes.
+Combining NumPy, SciPy, and Cython with an internal C++ code called Griffon yields an experience with the convenience and extensibility of Python and the performance of precompiled languages like C/C++.
+In this paradigm Python is used to drive abstract numerical algorithms at a high level while Griffon and C/Fortran routines wrapped by NumPy/SciPy are used in performance critical code.

 Access
 ------